Connection Between Your Genes and Habits

 In DNAwise, we test your genetic predisposition for three prevalent habits/addictions that may have a bad effect on your overall health:

 - Nicotine Dependence: Nicotine is an addictive substance that is mainly consumed through smoking or chewing.
 Nicotine dependence increases the risks of heart disease, stroke and cancer.
 Yet, 1.1 billion people worldwide smoke tobacco (World Health Organization).

 - Alcohol Dependence: Alcohol dependence is defined as use of alcohol in larger amounts or for prolonged periods than intended.
 Heavy alcohol drinking is associated with increased mortality and risk of various health disorders like heart diseases, stroke, chronic liver diseases etc. Still, 3.3 million worldwide die each year from alcohol (World Health Organization).

 - Caffeine Consumption: Coffee has the highest caffeine content.
 Over time, regular coffee or tea drinkers can form a physical dependence (addiction).
 Excess caffeine consumption can however have adverse effects on our body and must not be over consumed.

-Understand the first part (genetic risk) through Genetic Testing (DNAwise) so that you can take charge of the second part to prevent addictions of these harmful substances.
-Check your genetic habbits with our new and advanced DNAwise genetic test.
+Understand the first part (genetic risk) through Genetic Testing (DNAwise) so that you can take charge of the second part to prevent addiction.
+Check your genetic habits with our new and advanced DNAwise genetic test.

 Choose DNAwise based recommendations to prevent bad habits/addictions.